FadyMohareb/dupless/README.md

 ## Testing the installation:

-The "test_data" folder contains two files:
+The [test_data](https://github.com/FadyMohareb/dupless/tree/master/test_data) folder contains two files:

  - **AT_duplicated.fa**: this is a subset of chr3 of *Arabidopsis thaliana* with artificially induced duplications (15 sequences, see below for explanations)
  - **AT_duplicated_simReads.sorted.coverage.gz**: the coverage file for these 3 contigs, based on simulated reads **you will need to unzip this file to run DupLess**.